Competition Monitoring has plenty of use cases. Indeed, it can help you to improve user onboarding and attract more customers.

 “Okay, we have this feature, this feature and this feature.
 All of them are amazing!
 The customers would love them!”

 The truth is: nope.
 They didn’t love them.
 They didn’t even use our product.
 Why?

 Our competitors were some 20-year old companies from the IT sector.
 Their websites were awful.
 But still, they managed to provide enough value to their users.

 We have just overwhelmed existing and useful products.
-It turned out, that our potential customers were actually liking simplicity.
+It turned out that our potential customers liked simplicity.